 The population of Elephant seals is currently thought to be declining, despite their breeding areas being protected.
 It’s thought that climate change may be impacting the availability of their food supply and its ability to support a growing population.

-Southern Elephant Seal: Pictures from our travelers
+Southern Elephant Seal: Pictures & Videos

 Spots where the Southern Elephant Seal can be observed